Building tree annotation with a spreadsheet

 Hirosaki University

 A spreadsheet consists of a table of cells arranged into columns and rows.
-The columns are normally represented by letters, “A”, “B”, “C”, etc., while the rows are normally represented by numbers, “1”, “2”, “3”, etc. A single cell can be referenced by its column and row (A5 would represent the cell containing the value jumps in table (2) below).
-Additionally, spreadsheets have the concept of a range, a group of cells, normally contiguous.
-For example, the first ten cells in the first column of (2) form the range “A1:A10”, which is filled with the words of the example sentence (1).
-Punctuation is treated like a word, where each consecutive word fills a single cell of a distinct consecutive row.
-Cell B11 contains an ID for the sentence, with there needing to be at least one completely blank row (row 12 in (2)) following the row of an ID cell.
+The columns are normally represented by letters, “A”, “B”, “C”, etc., while the rows are normally represented by numbers, “1”, “2”, “3”, etc. A single cell can be referenced by its column and row.
+For example, A5 represents the cell containing the value jumps in table (2) below.

 (1)